Oleksandr82/camel-workshop/src/site/markdown/exercise2.md

 This exercise expands on the file routing exercise

 * Check out branch ex2 (`git checkout ex2`)
+* make sure you have the docker environment running
+    * `docker-compose up` in a shell in this project directory
 * Open class `FileToFtpRoute`
 * Follow the instructions and make it all work...
 * Open class `FtpToFtpRoute`